Knowledge, Justification, and Adequate Reasons: Infallibilism and the Problem of Mixed Reasons

 These considerations raise a potential worry for the $\JTB^e$ analysis of knowledge: what happens when the agent rests her beliefs in a proposition (such as $p\lor q$) on multiple sources?
 For example,\footnote{The example was suggested to the first author by Timothy Williamson (private communication).
-See \cite{Egr14:LAPE}.} suppose our agent, who has excellent eyesight, sees someone in the distance but cannot quite make out who it is.
+See \cite{egre2017knowledge}.} suppose our agent, who has excellent eyesight, sees someone in the distance but cannot quite make out who it is.
 Nevertheless, based on what she can see (represented by reason $s$), she correctly believes that the person in the distance is either Tweedle Dee or Tweedle Dum (represented respectively by $p\lor q$).
 Further, she has another reason $r$ to believe that the person is Tweedle Dee (i.e., $p$).
 For example, a friend might have told her that Tweedle Dum is on vacation in some faraway country.
 Now, unknown to our agent, the person in the distance is actually Tweedle Dum.
 Put formally:

-That is, $s$ supports the disjunction (that the person is Dee or Dum) but no disjunct, $r$ supports the claim it is Dee, the agent believes $s$ and $r$ to be adequate, $s$ is adequate (by hypothesis, because the agent's eyesight is excellent, and it could not possibly be someone other than Dee or Dum), and the person is actually not Dee but Dum.
+That is, the agent believes $s$ supports the disjunction (that the person is Dee or Dum) but no disjunct, she believes $r$ supports the claim it is Dee, she believes $s$ and $r$ to be adequate, $s$ is adequate (by hypothesis, because the agent's eyesight is excellent, and it could not possibly be someone other than Dee or Dum), $r$ is inadequate (since the friend's information is not reliable), and the person is actually not Dee but Dum.
 Now suppose we add to \eqref{eq:TDTD} the assumption

 that the agent believes no other reasons to be adequate.
 It can be shown that

 In words: the agent has external JTB that $p\lor q$ (because the adequate reason $s$ supports the disjunction); however, she does not have JTB with NIL of $p\lor q$ (because the inadequate reason $r$ supports the disjunction).
 But is it a mistake to equate knowledge with $\JTB^e$ instead of with $\JTB{+}\NIL$?